AMD’s new EPYC 3201 is a good processor for a near-silent server …without sacrificing performance.

 - Intel Optane M10 16GB (Amazon) in the NVMe slot.
 These are cheap (sometimes less than $15 pre-owned) and will be used as a ZIL for ZFS write caching.
 In an application where every write requires a sync (VMware and NFS) I might spend a little more, but for Proxmox this will be fine.

-- Noctua NF-A6x25 PWM (Amazon) – a little extra air flow over the CPU
+- Noctua NF-A6x25 PWM (Amazon) – a little extra air flow over the CPU.
+This fan is not needed if you buy an M11SDV-8C+LN4F.
+It will be needed if you buy an M11SDV-8C+LN4F.

 - 4 x HDDs.
 I used some extra drives I had lying around, but if buying new I would suggest the Western Digital Red Pros.
 See my Hard Drives for ZFS Post